-To apply for a nursery place the application form should be completed and returned to the Nursery Administrator either by post or email.
+To apply for a Nursery place the application form should be completed and returned to the Nursery Manager either by post or email.

-Successful applicants will be formally offered the nursery place in writing detailing the type of place offered and the formal start date; the Nursery requires a response within 3 weeks of the date of the offer.
+Successful applicants will be formally offered the Nursery place in writing detailing the type of place offered and the formal start date.

 The Nursery offers a 10% sibling discount, the discount will be set against the older child's fees as long as both children remain in the Nursery; the discount will be shown as a deduction on the fees invoice.
 Fees are invoiced in advance and in calendar months.
 Fees will not be charged for UK Bank Holidays, Nursery and College closures.